Archives & Special Collections Frequently Asked Questions

 How can I order material to view?

-You can either complete a paper requisition slip on the day (available in the Special Collections Reading Room) or you can email us your request in advance (please provide one working days notice for email requests).
+You can either complete a paper requisition slip on the day (available in the Special Collections Reading Room), order online or you can email us your request in advance (please provide one working day's notice for email requests).

 Please include full reference details about the item you want when completing your request.
 You can find these by using our catalogues and guides.
 Staff in the Reading Room will be happy to help you complete these requisition slips.